-Allowable expenses include: Non-allowable expenses include: Clothing/uniforms for vocational programming/employment Staff bonuses, incentives and/or giftsEquipment (defined as any item of Electronic devices such as laptops, webcams, and Chromebooks and internet access support services tangible personal property having a per-unit cost greater than \$5,000 and a useful economic life of more than Transportation for youth participants three years).
-Property purchased with grant funds and used for grant Bus/train passes purposes that does not meet the Van/bus rental definition of 'equipment' would fall into the budget category of supplies Vocational, or supplemental career and materials. readiness materials including certification materials and testing fees General/administrative costs that exceed 10%/8% of the total budget Food for youth participants Mileage reimbursement not related to Youth stipends/wages the YouthWorks grant
+Allowable expenses include: Non-allowable expenses include: • Clothing/uniforms for vocational Staff bonuses, incentives and/or gifts programming/employment Equipment (defined as any item of Electronic devices such as laptops, tangible personal property having a webcams, and Chromebooks and internet per-unit cost greater than \$5,000 and a useful economic life of more than access support services three years).
+Property purchased with Transportation for youth participants grant funds and used for grant Bus/train passes purposes that does not meet the definition of 'equipment' would fall Van/bus rental into the budget category of supplies and materials.
+Vocational, or supplemental career readiness materials including certification General/administrative costs that materials and testing fees exceed 10%/8% of the total budget Food for youth participants Mileage reimbursement not related to the YouthWorks grant Youth stipends/wages

-Gift cards or other financial incentives (such as bonuses) for youth are permissible to a maximum of \$250 per youth for the duration of the grant period as long as they are tied to program milestones and do not occur in any single increment greater than \$100.
-Any expenses in excess of the contracted grant amount or outside the contracted grant period Any expenses outside of the approved budget Computer software Equipment rental Cellphone reimbursement for the program staff persons serving YouthWorks participants Youth and employer outreach materials Mileage for program staff (for the YouthWorks grant) in relation to services rendered under the YouthWorks grant.
-Reimbursement will be provided for mileage only (at the current reimbursement rate of the grantee's fiscal agent) In some cases, GED or HiSET testing fees and driver's licenses/state identification may be expended with prior approval from Commonwealth Corporation
+- Gift cards or other financial incentives (such as bonuses) for youth are permissible to a maximum of \$250 per youth for the duration of the grant period as long as they are tied to program milestones and do not occur in any single increment greater than \$100. - Computer software - Equipment rental - Cellphone reimbursement for the program staff persons serving YouthWorks participants - Youth and employer outreach materials - Mileage for program staff (for the YouthWorks grant) in relation to services rendered under the YouthWorks grant.
+Reimbursement will be provided for mileage only (at the current reimbursement rate of the grantee's fiscal agent) - In some cases, GED or HiSET testing fees and driver's licenses/state identification may be expended with prior approval from Commonwealth Corporation